JJPLaw/JJPLaw.github.io/content/blog/blog/hello-world.md

 ### Configuring Eleventy

-As jumping off points for learning Eleventy, I used a combination of this blog post
+As jumping off points for learning Eleventy, I used a combination of this [blog post](https://snipcart.com/blog/11ty-tutorial), and the Eleventy docs

 <small>*It's an American society, though as a Brit I'll be using an 's' rather than a zed.</small>